business-card-organizer-app/backend/README.md

 ## API Spec

-The preferred JSON object to be returned by the API should be structured as follows:
+The preferred JSON object to be returned by the API is structured as follows:

 ### Users (for Login)